This is part 3 of 3 of the motivation series.

 People from the second group, who were given to focus on the action and not on the end goal, were more likely to achieve higher results and were more motivated compared to their peer group who were focusing solely on their end goal.

-Translated the findings of this study to our situation we can say that having the end goal in mind is great, but focusing on the things which get you there will be more beneficial for you in reaching it.
+Translated the findings of this study to our situation we can say that having the end goal in mind is great, but focusing on the things which get you there will be more beneficial for you in achieving it.

 Focus on the action and not on the outcome.